Visa Information

 - VFS service charge and COVID-19 fee:

-Apart from the visa fee, a VFS service charge of 17 Euro or the equivalent in local currency of 245.00 GHS and a COVID-19 fee of 5 Euro or the equivalent in local currency of 72.00 GHS inclusive of VAT per application will be levied for applicants applying at the visa application centre.
+Apart from the visa fee, a VFS service charge of 20 Euro to be paid in the equivalent in local currency inclusive of VAT per application will be levied for applicants applying at the visa application centre.

 - All fees are to be paid in cash, point-of-sale device (POS) or Mobile Money.